thasso/pyjip/docs/source/tools_and_pipelines.rst

     producer | (word_count + line_count)

 Granted, this is no longer a single line.
-But the goal is also not to use the least number of keystrokes (if your are interested in that, start playing `vimgolf <http://vimgolf.com/>`_).
+But the goal is also not to use the least number of keystrokes (if you are interested in that, start playing `vimgolf <http://vimgolf.com/>`_).

 The script above allows more flexibility and you will be able to update